yohasebe/monadic-chat/docs/jupyterlab.md

 ## Using JupyterLab App

-In the basic JupyterLab app of Monadic Chat, you can do the following through chat with the AI agent:
+In the basic Jupyter Notebook app of Monadic Chat, you can do the following by interacting with the AI agent in the chat:

 - Start and stop JupyterLab
 - Create new notebooks in the shared folder